shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Elemental Attunement

 At level 3, you attune to a particular element.
 Choose a damage type: fire, cold, lightning, thunder, poison, acid, radiant, force, necrotic, or psychic.
 This becomes your attuned element.

-Whenever a spell you cast would deal bludgeoning, slashing, or piercing damage, you may have that damage be of your attuned element instead.

-When you deal damage of your attuned element to a creature, you regain 1 spell point.
+You may attune to an additional element at level 15.

-Your melee weapon attacks deal an additional 1d6 damage of the type of your attuned element.
+Your weapon attacks within your Cast Range deal an additional 1d6 damage of the type of your attuned element.

 You gain the following bond affinity option:

--   Elemental: 1 Spell Point.
+-   Elemental: 3 Spell Points.
 This spell deals damage of the type of your attuned element instead of its original type, if it deals damage.

+### Elemental Recharge

+At level 3, you can thrive off your element.

+When you deal damage of your attuned element to a creature, you regain Spell Points equal to your Proficiency Bonus.

 ### Element Style